- When it's Done:145°F for medium

 Apply marinade or glaze (optional).

 Using a digital meat thermometer, insert the tip into the thickest part of the pork chop, but not touching the bone.
 When the internal temperature reaches 145°F, remove it from the grill.
-Place the pork chops on a cutting board or a platter, loosely cover with foil, and allow them to “rest” for five minutes to allow the juices to settle back into the meat.7
+Place the pork chops on a cutting board or a platter, loosely cover with foil, and allow them to “rest” for five minutes to allow the juices to settle back into the meat.
+To maximize tenderness, some advanced grillers suggest removing the chops from the grill at 140°F, and allowing the temperature to spike another 5 degrees while the meat rests.7

 Check for doneness.